Touran Mirhadi: Personal life

 Mirhadi returned to Iran in 1951.
 She began teaching at a number of institutions in Tehran, including her former high school Noorbakhsh.
 At the time, Iran and the Iranian society were undergoing fundamental changes.
 Fresh from her experiences in Europe, Mirhadi was looking for a way to affect the course of the society.
 In 1952, she met Jaffar Vakili—a young major in the Iranian army—and the two married a year later.
-The marriage was short-lived; however, since Vakili was arrested the next year for his association with the Tudeh Party (the communist part of Iran) and its clandestine military wing.
+The marriage was short-lived; however, since Vakili was arrested the next year for his association with the Tudeh Party (the communist party of Iran) and its clandestine military wing.
 In 1954 Vakili was executed, leaving Touran to raise their son Pirooz by herself.

 After this tragedy, it was the support and encouragement of her mother that helped Touran get her life back on track and pursue her aspirations.
 She married Mohsen Khomarloo and together the two started the Farhad School.